 Yes.
 All unsuccessful applications for the normal round of admissions into Year 7 will be held in a waiting-list.
 The waiting-list will be kept in categories using the same criteria described above.
 In the event of a place becoming available, the Admissions process will be run again to determine which applicant is offered a place.
 The waiting-list for the normal round of admissions will be maintained until the end of the Autumn Term in Year 7.
-All unsuccessful applications outside the normal round of admissions will also be held in a waiting-list until the following August.
+All unsuccessful applications outside the normal round of admissions will be kept in categories using the same criteria described above.
+In the event of a place becoming August.
 The waiting-list will be kept in categories using the same criteria described above.
 In the event of a place becoming available, a place will be offered to the first applicant on the waiting-list (the order being determined in accordance with this Policy).